Omar-M001/Sales-Analysis-Power-BI/README.md

+### Sales Analysis in Power BI

 This Power BI report presents an interactive sales and performance analysis built using the AdventureWorks sample database.
 The goal of the report is to provide clear insights into sales trends, profitability, targets, and business performance across time, regions, and product categories.

 **Key Highlights**

 **Sales & Profit Margin Analysis:**
 Monthly sales trends combined with profit margin performance allow easy identification of high- and low-performing periods.

+**Sales Forecasting:**
+Forecasting is added directly to the sales time series chart to predict future sales based on historical trends.

+Users can adjust forecast length and confidence intervals for predictive insights.

+Forecast visualization includes confidence bands for risk-aware planning.

 **Sales vs Target Tracking:**
 Comparison of actual sales against targets with KPI indicators for total sales, variance, and variance margin.